 As an emerging automaker, we heavily rely on research and development to establish and strengthen our market position.
-We conduct our research and development activities relating to vehicle and smart technology primarily in Beijing, China.
+We conduct our research and development activities relating to vehicle and smart technology primarily in our headquarters in Beijing, China.
+In February 2021, we announced the establishment of a new research and development center in Shanghai, China.
+Our Beijing and Shanghai teams are developing cutting-edge electric vehicle technologies, such as next-generation EREV powertrain system, high-voltage platforms, high C-rate battery, ultra-fast charging technologies, autonomous driving technologies, next generation intelligent cockpits, operating systems and computing platforms.
 We also maintain a production engineering and technology center in Changzhou, Jiangsu Province, China.
-As of September 30, 2020, we had over 1,200 employees engaging in research and development, including over 400 for smart technology development.
+As of December 31, 2020, we had 1,424 employees engaging in research and development, including over 711 for smart technology development.